 s <- 1:10

-Now, we will check the vector values against this sequence and if it is included in the sequence using in operator.
+Now, we will check the vector values against this sequence and include them in the sequence using in operator.

 v1 <- 4 v2 <- 11 s <- 1:10 print(v1 %in% s) print(v2 %in% s)